 Professor Lynette Denny, head of obstetrics and gynaecology at UCT and Groote Schuur, agreed with Pattinson and said while C-sections in state hospitals were usually done for good medical reasons in the interests of mother and child, the private sector was another matter.

 Some reasons for high C-section incidences in the private sector were convenience for the doctor and for the mother.
 Also there was the monetary incentives for the private hospitals.
 She did not accept that C-sections were necessarily safer.
 In fact, she said, an unnecessary C-section was 10 times more life-threatening than a natural birth.

 Prof Denny went further, saying, “Women are fooled into believing that a Caesarean is quicker, easier and a more healthy procedure than normal vaginal birth.
 That is untrue.

 “In my opinion, unnecessary C-sections are bad practice and an assault on women and their babies.
 They should be discouraged at all costs.
 Most women are capable of delivering vaginally and unless medically indicated this is the best way for them to have their babies,” she said.

 Professor Gerhard Theron, head of the Department of Gynaecology and Obstetrics at Stellenbosch University, said that as deliveries of babies in private hospitals were still doctor-managed and not nurse-managed, the rate of C-sections was likely to remain high.
 Theron said doctors did not have the time to tend to a woman in labour all the time.

 Prof Theron said that Denmark, Sweden, Norway and Holland had kept C-section rates low – between 18% and 20%.
-Normal deliveries were carried out by trained midwives.
+Trained midwives carry out normal deliveries.
 Doctors only became involved in abnormal births.

 He added that women should empower themselves to make their own decisions about the birthing procedures and not allow doctors to decide for them.
 Women could demand to have a normal birth if there was no medical reason for a C-section.